washington state child support

 What Is Child Support?

 child support infographic washingtonPaid by one parent to the other, child support is designed to help maintain and care for a child.
-Part of a parent’s legal duty to support their kids and these payments cover the basic necessities.
+Part of a parent’s legal duty to support their kids, these payments cover the necessities.

 This includes providing: